 NGINX Plus and the hardware‑based load balancer are not connected in any way, so from an NGINX Plus perspective, it is very similar to first scenario where NGINX is the only load balancer.

 Clients connect directly to NGINX Plus, which can offload SSL/TLS termination, cache static and dynamic content, and perform other advanced ADC functions.

 If high availability is important, the same solution as in the previous scenario can be used.

 The usual reason for deploying NGINX in this way is that a company wants to move to a more modern software‑based platform but does not want to rip and replace all of its legacy hardware load balancers.
 By putting all new applications behind NGINX Plus, an enterprise can start to implement a software‑based platform and then over time migrate the legacy applications from the hardware load balancer to NGINX Plus.

 Scenario 3: NGINX Plus Sits Behind a Legacy Hardware‑Based Load Balancer

 As in the previous scenario, NGINX Plus is added to an environment with a legacy hardware‑based load balancer, but here it sits behind the legacy load balancer.
-Clients connect to The hardware‑based load balancer accepts client requests and load balances them to a pool of NGINX Plus instances, which load balance them across the group of actual backend servers.
+The hardware‑based load balancer accepts client requests and load balances them to a pool of NGINX Plus instances, which load balance them across the group of actual backend servers.
 In this scenario NGINX Plus performs all Layer‑7 application load balancing and caching.